The above image was recently submitted by Vanessa Bristow, who called it ‘The Boy with the Sapphire Eyes’.

 I must say, when I first saw the photo, my initial thought was that blue eyes sometimes occurred in black people because of a recessive gene.
 If you are interested in reading a fascinating book – I recommend The Sunburnt Queen, by Hazel Crampton.
 Based in the 1730s, the book is about a seven-year-old English girl who was washed up on the Wild Coast of South Africa and was adopted by her rescuers.
 She grew to be a woman of astounding beauty and wisdom and became the Great Wife of a prince.
 So starting a dynasty that extends to many of today’s Xhosa royal families.

-Because of her recessive gene in the blood line, every now and then, a black child in the area is born with bright blue eyes.
+Because of her recessive gene in the bloodline, now and then, a black child in the area is born with bright blue eyes.